scassar/nand2tetris/README.md

 # Build a Modern Computer from First Principles: From Nand to Tetris I & II

 Absolutely amazing course available at https://www.nand2tetris.org/.
+I must say that this course constructed by both Shimon Schocken and Noam Nisan is nothing short of phenominal.
+Cant recommend this enough to people who just want to understand how all the magic "Black box abstractions" of the modern computer work!

-Building the Hack computer by scratch using logic gates is a great experience for those who enjoy learning about low level hardware.
+We are tasked with building the "Hack" computer from scratch, starting with building the actual computer out of basic logic chips.
+Following this we move on to building our own assembler, VM translator and even a compiler for the high level java-like Jack language.

-Below is a brief description of the projects, and also you can find my solutions to course problems in this repository.
+Below is a brief description of the projects, and also you can find my solutions to course problems in this repository with links below.

 ## Project 1 to 3